Category Archives: Dark Comedy Films

 The film itself is a masterpiece and has become a cult classic.
 Payne takes a subject matter, a rivalry between a teacher and student, still considered somewhat taboo.
 He takes into question authority and tomfoolery and then spins everything around.

-Jim McAllister (Matthew Broderick), is a straight and narrow, well-liked high school government teacher who notices that successful student Tracy Flick (Witherspoon) uses unethical tactics and manipulation to get exactly what she wants.
+Jim McAllister (Matthew Broderick), is a straight-and-narrow, well-liked high school government teacher who notices that successful student Tracy Flick (Witherspoon) uses unethical tactics and manipulation to get exactly what she wants.

 Since Jim believes that Tracy has ruined his friend’s marriage he already despises the girl.
 Though, could he also be in love with her?

 When Tracy decides to run for school president, Jim feels that she will be a horrible influence on the student body.
 He convinces Paul (Chris Klein), a dull but popular student-athlete, to run against Tracy.
-When she becomes aware of Jim’s secret involvement in the race, a bitter feud develops between teacher and student as they try to outsmart the other.

 The writing in Election is brilliant.
 The audience may see Jim or Tracy as the villain or perhaps both.
 They resort to drastic machinations to get their way.
 Tracy wants to win at all costs while Jim becomes obsessed with ensuring that Tracy does not win.

-I love the high school setting and the normal goodie two shoes Jim resorting to ballot cheating and affairs to best his rival.
+I love the high school setting and the normal goodie two-shoes Jim resorting to ballot cheating and affairs to best his rival.
 Tracy is no better as she manipulates and conspires to win the election.

 I also worry that the viewers who should see this film either won’t or won’t get the message that Payne is sending.